ceilinglight/collections/seqducer/README.md

 # Seqducer
-A script to gather similar sequences and make a rough msa.
+A script to gather similar sequences and make a rough msa in FASTA format.

 ## Requirements
 The script has the following requirements: